 How to avoid it?
 Again, understand the client’s business and engineer a solution to their needs.
 To achieve this goal, DDD employs a number of techniques, including domain modeling and Event Storming.

 Event Storming is a flexible workshop format for the collaborative exploration of complex business domains, that can be used to assess the health of an existing line of business; discover the most effective areas for improvement; explore the viability of a new startup business model; envision new services that maximize positive outcomes for all parties involved; and design clean and maintainable Event-Driven software.
 This adaptive nature of Event Storming enables cross-discipline conversation between stakeholders with different backgrounds, allowing for a new type of collaboration beyond silo and specialization boundaries.

 How did we get to a Domain-Driven design model?

-The next stage was the stage leading to the creation of DDD (domain driven design) in 2005.
+The next stage was the stage leading to the creation of DDD (domain-driven design) in 2005.
 At that time, engineers tried to model business behavior in objects to somehow connect them, but the border was still a problem.
 If the program was made by one engineer, it was ok, but if several engineers worked on one program, there were problems.
-DDD has solved this by placing the emphasis on engineers setting out the project’s workflow.
+DDD has solved this by placing an emphasis on engineers setting out the project’s workflow.